EricEttes/jetson-mlc-llm-guide/README.md

 ## 4.4.
 Build MLC-LLM

-In this step, we're going to build MLC-LLM.
-There's 1 thing we need to do though, and that is to relax the flashinfer version as it's set to use **exactly** 0.4.0 right now.
+In this step, we're going to build MLC-LLM and install the Python bindings.
+There's 1 thing we need to do though for the bindings, and that is to relax the flashinfer version as it's set to use **exactly** 0.4.0 right now.
 This version isn't available via pip3, so we'll use another one by doing the following:

 ### 4.4.1.
 Update flashinfer dependency version